 Rust may be present in only some of your water pipes, indicating that the problem is localized to your home, and not the city water system.

-Rusty well water can be treated by adding a water softener or using a specialized iron filter.
+Rusty well water can be treated with a water softener or a specialized iron filter.

 Seepage